jmike/naomi/API-Table.md

 }
 ```

-##### Notes

-This method will always return false until database is ready.

 ### <a name="isPrimaryKey" href="isPrimaryKey">#</a>isPrimaryKey(columns*) -> boolean

 Indicates whether the column(s) represent a primary key.
+Please note: primary keys may be compound, i.e. composed of multiple columns, hence the acceptance of multiple params in this function.
+This method will always return false until database is ready.

 ##### Parameters